-- vi.
-The EIA should include, as a minimum, a 12 month baseline field survey to determine the bird populations that use the study area during an annual cycle.
-The baseline data collection is also important to enable a risk assessment. - vii.
-The results of the baseline surveys should be applied to the consideration of different proposal options.
-Options should include different site locations and different layouts and numbers of wind turbines, in order to prevent or at least minimise any potentially adverse effects. - viii.
-If there are any other projects (other wind farms or other developments) which have been developed or are being proposed in the area, then the EIA must take into account any cumulative effects on birds that may arise from the wind farm development in conjunction with these other projects (see annex). - ix.
-If potential or actual harmful effects to wild birds or their habitats are identified, then the EIA must address these.
-If the impact can be avoided, mitigated or remedied by suitable avoidance or mitigation measures, the EIA should identify these mea sures, as set out in the Annex to this document9.
-In addition, the EIA should identify compensation measures to compensate for any residual damage, in the event that a potentially/actually damaging wind farm nonetheless is consented. - x.
-Suitable pre- and post-development monitoring of impacts on birds must be carried out, using the Before-After Control-Impact (BACI) approach.
+- If screening determines that the project should be subject to an EIA, then this should be carried out to the highest standards using current best practice, for example as set out in Annex 1 to this document. - In the offshore environment, all wind energy projects should be subject to EIAs unless and until an adequate information base exists to permit screening. - ➢ EIA must be initiated early in the project planning process and should incorporate full consultation with relevant government bodies and Non-Governmental Organisations (NGOs). - The EIA must assess the potential effects of the turbines and all associated infrastructure including pylons, cables, substations and access routes.
+Advice on significance of effect can be found in the Annex 1 to this document. - The EIA should include, as a minimum, a 12- month baseline field survey to determine the bird populations that use the study area during an annual cycle.
+The baseline data collection is also important to enable a risk assessment. - The results of the baseline surveys should be applied to the consideration of different proposal options.
+Options should include different site locations and different layouts and numbers of wind turbines, in order to prevent or at least minimise any potentially adverse effects. - If there are any other projects (other wind farms or other developments) which have been developed or are being proposed in the area, then the EIA must take into account any cumulative effects on birds that may arise from the wind farm development in conjunction with these other projects (see Annex 1). - If potential or actual harmful effects to wild birds or their habitats are identified, then the EIA must address these.
+If the impact can be avoided, mitigated or remedied by suitable avoidance or mitigation measures, the EIA should identify these measures, as set out in Annex 1 to this document7.
+In addition, the EIA should identify compensation measures to compensate for any residual damage, in the event that a potentially/actually damaging wind farm nonetheless is consented. - Suitable pre- and post-development monitoring of impacts on birds must be carried out, using the Before-After Control-Impact (BACI) approach.
 Details of the monitoring programme must be set out in the wind energy project EIA.
-Monitoring feedback will inform whether furthe r mitigation measures are required in the operational phase of the project concerned, if outcomes differ from those predicted by the EIA.
+Monitoring feedback will inform whether further mitigation measures are required in the operational phase of the project concerned, if outcomes differ from those predicted by the EIA.
 Additionally, this information will help inform future wind energy development.
-Post-construction monitoring needs to continue for long enough to distinguish short- and long-term effects and impacts, and to enable these to be satisfactorily addressed (see annex for monitoring framework).
+Post-construction monitoring needs to continue for long enough to distinguish short- and long-term effects and impacts, and to enable these to be satisfactorily addressed (see Annex 1 for monitoring framework). - Poor quality EIAs, or lack of information, must not be permitted to lead to planning approval on the grounds of no demonstrable effect.
+Adequate EIAs and planning decisions can be made only on the basis of robust data and rigorous assessment.